prakharmrsl/easypcceo.github.io/pages/crypto-mining/monero-hardware.md

 ### Antminer X3 – Bitmain Scam?
 ![Antminer X3](/img/cryptocurrency/antminer-x3.jpg){: .img-right .img-small}

-Bitmain's first batch of Antminer X3 ASIC chips are set to ship in June of 2018 – despite their promising 'returns' of nearly $150,000 a month (calculated with 1 XMR = $281.69), it is a bit too good to be true.
+Bitmain's first batch of Antminer X3 ASIC chips are set to ship in June of 2018 – despite their promising 'returns' of nearly $150,000 a year (calculated with 1 XMR = $281.69), it is a bit too good to be true.

 The miner is designed to mine cryptonight, and Bitmain has advertised their hashrate to be 220 KH/s, drawing 550 W from the wall.